-Over a year ago, I dismanteled the oldest house in Hardeeville, SC.
+A couple of years ago, I dismanteled the oldest house in Hardeeville, SC.
 Now I am processing the tons of salvaged lumber for several homestead improvement projects.
 My crew of up to 5 have been sorting, cleaning, grading, planing and routing the lumber for flooring, beams, and sale.
-Eventually we will begin installing this wood in my largest building.
+We are also installing this wood in my buildings.

-When I'm not enjoying the recyled wood project, you can find me on a boat, a bicycle, swimming, traveling, or lost (and found) in yoga poses.
+When I'm not enjoying the recylced wood project, you can find me on the water or a bicycle, or lost (and found) in yoga poses.
 I am also a housewife to a a disabled US Marine Vet who was diagnosed with High Function Autism in 2012 and who suffered a Traumatic Brain Injury in 2021.
 He loves our Savannah homestead and rarely leaves it.
 He has an artists eye and as a result our place is visually pleasing, balanced, orderly, clean, except that it is a construction zone right now.

-I also kitchen garden in zone 8b, which is a joy and a challenge.
+I kitchen garden in zone 8b, which is a joy and a challenge.
 I grow and wild gather more food than I can use.
-I donate my excess to charity and I share with friends, neighbors and family.
+I share my excess with friends, neighbors and family.